 Welcome!
-If you’ve come here directly from the pages of Solo Training, then you should be pretty well oriented already.
+If you’ve come here directly from the pages of The Principles and Practices of Solo Training, then you should be pretty well oriented already.
 But if you’re new here, this is the resources page from the Footwork chapter of my book The Windsor Method: The Principles of Solo Training.

 The Principles of Pair Training